 Write A Catchier Blurb

 Maybe you need a catchier blurb to draw people in – a blurb is meant to be a sales tool, after all.
 Ensure it’s easy to read, focuses on genre, and doesn’t give anything too big away (especially a twist in the tale!).
 A blurb isn’t about summarising the book (a synopsis does that), it’s about enticing people to want to read it with a ‘hook’.
 Avoid being too waffly (blurbs need to be concise) and try to appeal to the emotions of your potential reader.

 Create/Update Your Web Presence

 If you rarely update your website or social media pages, make sure these become a priority for you.
-Putting out helpful content and exciting news can get people more excited in you as an author, and therefore, your work.
+Posting helpful content and exciting news will encourage people to become more invested in you as an author, and therefore, your work.
 If you don’t yet have a website, creating one (or even a landing page through BookFunnel) could be the key to getting people more interested in what you do.
 Using a free website builder such as Jamstack websites could be an easy way to get started too.
 Remember, your site should be easy to use, high quality, and updated regularly.

 Find A Way To Get More Reviews

 Reviews are really important if you’re hoping to sell a lot of books.
 It’s unusual for people to want to buy a book with no reviews, so consider giving a few copies away initially, in exchange for honest reviews, and/or organising an online blog tour.
 Again, be mindful of genre.
 The more reviews the better, and they don’t have to be solely five star reviews for your book to be successful either!